Safe sleeping: put babies on their backs to sleep

-Put your baby to sleep on their back.
-This cuts the risk of sudden unexpected death in infancy (SUDI) including SIDS and fatal sleeping accidents.
+Always put your baby on their back to sleep.
+This reduces the risk of sudden unexpected death in infancy (SUDI) including SIDS and fatal sleep accidents.

 Don’t put your baby on their tummy to sleep.
 Babies who sleep on their tummies are at greater risk of SUDI.